Pas de deux

-In ballet, a pas de deux /fr/ (French, literally "step of two") is a dance duet in which two dancers, typically a male and a female, perform ballet steps together.
+In ballet, a pas de deux /fr/ (French, literally "step of two") is a dance duet in which two dancers perform ballet steps together.
 The pas de deux is characteristic of classical ballet and can be found in many well-known ballets, including Sleeping Beauty, Swan Lake, and Giselle.
 It is most often performed by a male and a female (a danseur and a ballerina) though there are exceptions, such as in the film White Nights, in which a pas de deux is performed by Mikhail Baryshnikov and Gregory Hines.